 3. Best selling cars in Germany

 Automotive industries in Germany are named as one of the tops from a global perspective.
 International magazine Forbes created a ranking of the largest car producers in the world in 2017.
-German Volkswagen is in the third place with a result of 4 234 900 produced cars within a period from January to May.
+German Volkswagen is in third place with a result of 4 234 900 produced cars within a period from January to May.
 There is more than one German famous car people are willing to buy.
 Let’s see what models of vehicles are going like hotcakes in Germany and what exactly these cars have, that draw so many attention to themselves.

 3.1 The 1 in Germany – Volkswagen Golf

 Over 235 935 sold models in 2016 in Germany.
 If we want to classify Volkswagen Golf, we can assign it for a compact or small family car class.
-Vehicle goes under the name of Volkswagen Rabbit in USA or Canada and Volkswagen Caribe in Mexico.
+The vehicle goes under the name of Volkswagen Rabbit in USA or Canada and Volkswagen Caribe in Mexico.
 It has over seven generations and has been produced since 1974.
 The last several generations are electric CityStromer models which became popular in mainland Europe.
 Surely, it is appreciated for the powerful German engine.
 What’s more, the car won lots of awards such as South African Car of the Year in 2010, Car of the Year Japan in 2013-2014 years, Yahoo!
 Car of the Year in 2015 and Motor Trend Car of the Year in 2015.
 For every interested in buying the newest Volkswagen Golf – the price of this car starts from 18.075 EURO.

 3.2 Volkswagen Passat

 This car wins hearts people all over the world.
-For sure, in German automotive industry without Passat wouldn’t be the same.
+For sure, in the German automotive industry without Passat wouldn’t be the same.
 It is loved for its dependable operation and driving comfort.
 The first Volkswagen Passat come onto the market in 1973 and was in two-door and four-door sedan.
 It is a mid-size or large family car and has been produced in eight generations.
 That last model won the European Car of the Year award in 2015 and is able to boast about the wide range of advanced driver – assistance systems such as variable ratio steering or semi-automatic parking system.
-The price for the newest model starts from 32.550 EURO.
+The price for the newest model starts at 32.550 EURO.

 3.3 Volkswagen Polo

 Available on different variants – from hatchback and sedan to estate models.
 Proved quality and low mileage – this is what workers of Volkswagen make in Germany.
 The car is prestigious with regard to entering into different popular events such as Junior World Rally Championship or Russian Touring Car Championship.
 Even more – Sébastien Ogier won FIA World Rally Championship for Drivers in 2016 driving Volkswagen Polo R WRC.
-Classic Volkswagen Polo is classified as supermini car and the latest model costs about 12.975 EURO.
+Classic Volkswagen Polo is classified as a supermini car and the latest model costs about 12.975 EURO.

 3.4 Mercedes-Benz C-Class

-Surely, Mercedes-Benz C-Class is internationally known as classic part of German car culture.
+Surely, Mercedes-Benz C-Class is internationally known as a classic part of German car culture.
 The vehicle has been produced since 1993 and had four generations yet.
 The latest was launched in 2012 and it is the first car which uses the new Modular Rear Architecture platform.
 It is a compact executive car stated as luxurious and fancy.
-Recent model is sporty styled, full of innovative systems such as LED Intelligent Light System, Active Lane Keeping Assist or Active Blind Spot Assist.
+The recent model is sporty styled, full of innovative systems such as LED Intelligent Light System, Active Lane Keeping Assist or Active Blind Spot Assist.
 The price for that good starts from 34.915 EURO.

 3.5 Opel Astra